syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Result.docx", "application/msword", stream);
 //Closes the document
 document.Close();
-//Please download the helper files from the below link to save the stream as file and to open the file for viewing in Xamarin platform.
+//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}